Deux dames en train de marcher vers une porte du Sanctuaire Notre-Dame-du-Cap

 Photo credit: Michel Julien

-10 free activities to add to your list this summer
+10 free or low-cost activities to add to your summer calendar

-Divine Quebec invites you to discover beautiful sites in Quebec that allow you to appreciate nature and learn about traditions and characters who have left their mark on history.
-Here are 10 sites that offer free activities you’ll want to add to your list this summer.
+Divine Quebec invites you to discover beautiful sites, appreciate nature, learn about traditions and find out more about places that have played an important role in history.
+Here are 10 sites that offer either free or low-cost activities that you’ll want to add to your list of things to do this summer.

 01 Discover the experience